 What is Prairie Grass?

 Prairie bromegrass (Bromus willdenowii) is native to South America and has been in the United States for about 150 years.
-It’s also known as Bromus prairie grass, rescue grass and matua.
-Found mainly along roadsides, hay meadows, or in pastures, this grass is a cool-season bunch grass that matures at about 2 to 3 feet in height.
-Although this grass is a perennial, it acts like an annual in parts of the southeast United States.
+It’s also known as Bromus prairie grass, rescue grass, and matua.
+Found mainly along roadsides, hay meadows, or in pastures, this grass is a cool-season bunchgrass that matures at about 2 to 3 feet (0.5 to 1 m.) in height.
+Although this grass is a perennial, it acts as an annual in parts of the southeast United States.

 Prairie Grass Identification

 This grass appears much like orchardgrass but has densely covered basal leaf sheaths with light hairs and a shorter ligule.
 The leaves are rolled in the bud and a light green color.
 Prairie grass seed heads are produced all through the growing season.

 What is Prairie Grass Used For?

 The most common use of prairie grass is as a crop extender during cool times of the year, such as early spring and late fall.
 Because of its dense nutrient composition, it is a nutritious and very cost-effective livestock forage.
 Cattle, horses, sheep, goats, and various wildlife enjoy munching on this tasty grass, which is often included in pasture mixtures with fescue, Bermuda grass, and orchardgrass.